gladishd/The-Mangrove/README.md

+This is a starter template for [Learn Next.js](https://nextjs.org/learn).

 # Da-Repo

 Oof.
 Like the mouse spinners on the drop-down wheel, hmm we're getting somewhere or do we need to say so ourselves?
 Because it should be self-evident that we are unannounced, our Type 1 and Type 2 Signup Page at the push of a button... instead of requiring the users to fill everything out explicitly we just ask them on one page... could you envision sign-up flow across multiple pages?!?